twl8n/dotfiles_emacs_shell/readme.md

 See the extensive comments inline.

-This single .emacs file works with both Apple Mac OS X and Linux.
+The file .emacs is a single config file works with both Apple Mac OS X and Linux.
 Unknown how it behaves on MS Windows.

 Unfortunately, to get multiplatform behavior, it kind of breaks with the typical convention of a single custom-set-variables and custom-set-faces.
 If you find the need to save something from Emacs customization